Florida Manatees (Trichechus manatus latirostris)

 A truly unique species of marine mammal lives in Florida’s waterways.
 The Florida manatee, a subspecies of the West Indian manatee, is native to Florida and has existed here for millions of years.
 Manatees are large, gray, tube-shaped marine mammals with leathery looking skin, whiskered faces, flippers, and paddle-shaped tails.
 The average adult manatee is about 10 feet long.
 Often referred to as "sea cows" because of their grazing habits, Florida manatees are found throughout peninsular Florida.
 The manatee is Florida's state marine mammal and is one of the state's imperiled species protected by federal and state laws.

-Pictured here is a 15-million Miocene sea cow fossil skeleton
+Pictured here is a 15-million year-old Miocene sea cow fossil skeleton

-that is on display in the lobby of the FSU Geology building in
+replica that is on display in the DEP Geological Survey building in

 Tallahassee, Florida.
 The skeleton was found in a quarry in